gricharde/NFL-Geo-Spread-Analysis/README.md

 This dataset NFL Geo Spread Analysis was originally collected from the GitHub community called nflverse using ProFootballReference data for analysis.
 To summarize; the data contains team name, scores, temperature, wind, stadium name, spread, and over & unders.

 ### Jupyter Notebooks
-This repository contains Jupyter noteboos used in the Data Analysis exercises in chapter 6
+This repository contains Jupyter notebooks used in the Data Analysis exercises in chapter 6

 Exercises includes the following activities: